-For this example, use a simple 4-tap adaptive equalizer to compensate for the impaired frequency response caused by the -0.5 amplitude 1 μ s echo.
-The first adaptive equalizer tap will be the main tap, so b0 will have a gain of 1.
+For this example, use a simple 4-tap adaptive equalizer to compensate for the impaired frequency response caused by the -0.5 amplitude 1 $\mu$ s echo.
+The first adaptive equalizer tap will be the main tap, so $b_0$ will have a gain of 1.
 Note that there is no delay element feeding the first equalizer tap.

-Figure I-38 - Adaptive equalizer that will be used in the example in the text
+Figure I-38 - Adaptive Equalizer that will be Used in the Example in the Text

-Assume the algorithm has converged on a solution that derived the following coefficients: $b_0 = 1.0$, $b_1 = +0.5$, $b_2 = +0.25$, and $b_3 = +0.125$, and each delay element Z-1 equals 1 μ s.8
+Assume the algorithm has converged on a solution that derived the following coefficients: $b_0 = 1.0$ , $b_1 = +0.5$ , $b_2 = +0.25$ , and $b_3 = +0.125$ , and each delay element $Z^{-1}$ equals 1 $\mu$ s.
+15

-An analog equivalent of what's going on here is something like the following: Each of the Z^{-1} delay elements is equivalent to about 1,000 feet of "lossless" coaxial cable (1 foot of cable has about 1 nanosecond of delay, so 1,000 feet of coax delays the signal by approximately 1,000 nanoseconds or 1 μs).
+An analog equivalent of what's going on here is something like the following: Each of the $Z^{-1}$ delay elements is equivalent to about 1,000 feet of "lossless" coaxial cable (1 foot of cable has about 1 nanosecond of delay, so 1,000 feet of coax delays the signal by approximately 1,000 nanoseconds or 1 $\mu$ s).
 Each multiplier is equivalent to a variable attenuator.
-Attenuator b_0 is adjusted for no attenuation (unity gain), b_1 is adjusted to attenuate the signal by a factor of half, b_2 by a factor of one-fourth, and so on.
-Each of the Σ summing circuits can be thought of as backwards two-way splitters functioning as combiners, except that these, too, are assumed to be "lossless" for this example.
+Attenuator $b_0$ is adjusted for no attenuation (unity gain), $b_1$ is adjusted to attenuate the signal by a factor of half, $b_2$ by a factor of one-fourth, and so on.
+Each of the $\Sigma$ summing circuits can be thought of as backwards two-way splitters functioning as combiners, except that these, too, are assumed to be "lossless" for this example.
 Keep in mind that this analog equivalent is just that-an equivalent.
 A real-world adaptive equalizer is actually a digital circuit.

 Figure I-39 shows the operation of the adaptive equalizer's first tap, which in this example also is the main tap.
-The unequalized input signal (1.0 amplitude incident signal and -0.5 amplitude 1 μ s echo) does not pass through a delay element, but does pass through multiplier b0.
-Since the b0's coefficient is 1, the output of b0 is identical to the input.
+The unequalized input signal (1.0 amplitude incident signal and -0.5 amplitude 1 $\mu$ s echo) does not pass through a delay element, but does pass through multiplier $b_0$ .
+Since the $b_0$ 's coefficient is 1, the output of $b_0$ is identical to the input.
 The unaltered incident signal and its echo are routed to one input of the first summing circuit.

-8 These equalizer coefficients have been simplified to illustrate this example.
+&lt;sup>15 These equalizer coefficients have been simplified to illustrate this example.
 In practice, equalizer coefficients are complex coefficients, comprising real and imaginary components.

-Figure I-39 - Operation of the adaptive equalizer's first tap
+Figure I-39 - Operation of the Adaptive Equalizer's First Tap

 Figure I-40 shows the second tap's operation.
-The unequalized input signal passes through the first delay element Z^{-1} , which delays the incident signal and echo by 1 μs.
-The delayed incident signal and echo next pass through multiplier b1, which has a coefficient of +0.5.
+The unequalized input signal passes through the first delay element $Z^{-1}$ , which delays the incident signal and echo by 1 $\mu$ s.
+The delayed incident signal and echo next pass through multiplier $b_1$ , which has a coefficient of +0.5.
 The delayed incident signal and echo are multiplied by +0.5, which decreases the amplitude of the incident signal from 1.0 to 0.5, and the echo from -0.5 to -0.25.
 The delayed and attenuated incident signal and echo are routed to the second input of the first summing circuit.